mz0121coder/carbon-offset-simulator/README.md

 **Client:** React, Vite, Recoil, TailwindCSS, Recharts

-- React and Vite for building a fast, optimised frontend
+- React and Vite for building a fast, optimised frontend (with routing from React Router DOM).
 - Recoil is a global state management library (similar to Redux) for small to medium sized projects and prototypes.
-- TailwindCSS was used due to personal preference and its high levels of customisation.
+- TailwindCSS was used due to its efficiency and high levels of customisation.
-- Recharts for charting with React
+- Recharts for charting with React.

 Local Storage is used to keep state between runs on the client side.

 **Server:** Node, JSON Server

-- Node to run and debug JavaScript code locally
+- Node to run and debug JavaScript code locally.
 - JSON Server was used early in the project to create a mock REST API to test various endpoints and CRUD operations before transferring to the deployed version.

 **Testing:** Codium AI